 - Cholesterol: 120.8 mg

-Keywords: strawberry shortcake cake, strawberry vanilla cake, how to make strawberry shortcake cake, strawberry cake recipe
+Keywords: strawberry shortcake cake, shortcake cake, strawberry shortcake cake recipe